spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 }
 ```

-The way this works is that the package will register a callback into the Laravel container that will be called when the
-container wants to resolve a data object.
-It then will take a look at the request values and will try to make a data
+This works because the package will register a callback into the Laravel container that will be called when the container wants to resolve a data object.
+It will then look at the request values and try to make a data object out of it.

-object out of it.
-There's a lot more you can do with this package, it is possible to add validation rules for requests
-to data object, automatically generate validation rules for data properties, authorize the creation of a data object and
-much more!
-Let's take a dive into it.
+There's a lot more you can do with this package.
+It is possible to add validation rules for the requests that will become data objects.
+You can automatically generate validation rules for data properties, authorize the creation of a data object and much more!
+Let's dive into it.

 ## Mapping a request onto a data object

-By default, the package will do a one to one mapping from request to data object.
-This means that for each property
-within the data object, a value with the same key will be searched within the request values.
+By default, the package will do a one to one mapping from request to the data object, which means that for each property within the data object, a value with the same key will be searched within the request values.

 If you want to customize this mapping, then you can always add a magical creation method like this: